 The property is a Tudor timber framed structure with wooden glazing bars on the windows.
 On a passage wall is graffiti dated 31 March 1692, with the initials of Richard Lilly, and small drawings of hands, stars, a tower and a steeple.

 Though there have been several stages of construction and renovation since the 15th century, the present building is well preserved.
 At the time of our visit, there had been much recent work to the thatched roof.

-With funds and management, the property could work as a museum for portraying living in the 17th century, the life of William Lilly and the chequered but fascinating history of astrology or as an environment.
+With funds and management, the property could work as a museum for portraying the life and times of William Lilly and the chequered but fascinating history of astrology or as an environment.
 It could also be used as an environment for talks and teaching.
 Though I live in a 500 year converted Mill, this type of building would not work for me as a home.
 One reason is that it is that it is listed as Grade II building by English Heritage.
 This means that most internal and all external construction work must be approved so it remains in keeping with the period.
 So this is not suitable for the “DIY home enthusiast”.
 But for a dedicated owner this charming and cosy cottage in an unspoilt village would be an idyllic existence.